Home Why do Muhajirs want independent Muhajirstan?

 MQM and Independent Muhajirstan

-Based on the principle of ‘Realism and Practicalism” as defined by its leader Altaf Hussain was first to break the feudalistic and antiquated system of thinking by sending a large number of lower and middle class educated representatives to provincial and national assembly from Karachi, Hyderabad, and other urban centers of Sindh.
+Based on the principle of ‘Realism and Practicalism,” as defined by its leader Altaf Hussain, was the first to break the feudalistic and antiquated system of thinking by sending a large number of lower and middle class educated representatives to provincial and national assemblies from Karachi, Hyderabad, and other urban centers of Sindh.

 The growing popularity and demand for lawful rights for Muhajirs by MQM are making Pak ruling elite impatient and resorting to large-scale repression of MQM workers and activists for the last three decades.
-The usage of the ethnic term Muhajir by the state and the mainstream media of Pak is enough to isolate and separate Muhajirs from the national mainstream and show the hatred of the rest of Pak society towards Muhajirs.
-The worst form of violence against innocent Muhajirs occurred 1992-95 during the PPP government, led y Benazir Bhutto.
+The usage of the ethnic term Muhajir by the state and the mainstream media of Pakistan is enough to isolate and separate Muhajirs from the national mainstream and show the hatred of the rest of Pakistani society towards Muhajirs.
+The worst form of violence against innocent Muhajirs occurred from 1992-95 during the PPP government, led by Benazir Bhutto.

 Qasba aligarh massacre